Skip to main content

 A good pattern to do after this one is a trusty left-side-pass.

-Reverse whip #
+Right-side pass reverse whip #

 From an open hold, for steps 1 thru 4, do a right-side pass into closed position.
 You must not let the follower step back on step 4.
 You have to pull her so she steps forward, otherwise she will already be anchored on her right foot.
 In other words, on step 4, she must be stepping forward with her right foot (in between your feet).
 If she is stepping backward, you are too late (put fingers in between shoulder blades as she passes).
 For steps 5 thru 8, continue the whip as normal.